CentaurusInfra/fornax/docs/fornax-design/mission_design.md

-# Desgin of Mission in Fornax
+# Design of Mission in Fornax

 A CRD called "Mission" is used to store the actual workload definition (Mission/MissionSpec/MssionResource or Mission/MissionSpec/MissionCommand) and destination information (Mission/MissionSpec/Placement) to deploy to the edge clusters.
 User can also configure how the mission state is reported by specifying the field of Mission/StateCheck/Command.